mbraga24/html-css/README.md

 ## About This Repository

 #### In this repository you will find practice exercise and projects from tutorials/courses I like to follow from the web.
-#### To check my personal practice projects, please check the "My-HTML&CSS-Wonderland" repository.
+#### To check my personal practice projects, please check the "My-HTML-CSS-Wonderland" repository.

 #### _All the the information below was extracted from_ [Code Academy](https://www.codecademy.com/)